0KvinayK0/MistakePass/README.md

 # Mistake Pass - Not a yet another password checker

 _This script written in Python, is a better alternative to using the haveibeenpwned website directly.
-The script only sends a portion of your hashed password to the API, and vice versa, making it very difficult for someone to sniff the traffic and guess your password._
+The script only sends a portion of your hashed password to the API, and vice versa, making it very difficult for someone to sniff the traffic and guess your password (oversimplified)_

 _Password leaked?
 Oops, this is definitely a good time to change your password._